cilium/cilium/Documentation/policy/language.rst

 world
     The world entity corresponds to all endpoints outside of the cluster.
     Allowing to world is identical to allowing to CIDR 0/0.
-An alternative to allowing from and to world is to define fine grained DNS or CIDR based policies. all
+An alternative to allowing from and to world is to define fine grained DNS or CIDR-based policies. all
     The all entity represents the combination of all known clusters as well